Sealcoating

 Close the entire lot Friday evening, seal Saturday, and reopen Monday morning.
 Works best for office properties that are vacant on weekends.

-Cost impact: 10-20% weekend labor premium, but often offset by efficiency of full access.
+Cost impact: Weekend labor premium applies, but often offset by efficiency of full access.

 Seal after business hours and through the night.
 Primarily used for 24/7 operations or properties where daytime closure is not possible.

-Cost impact: 20-35% premium for night labor, lighting, and reduced productivity.
+Cost impact: Significant premium for night labor, lighting, and reduced productivity.

 Some properties (college campuses, seasonal businesses) have natural low-traffic periods.
 Scheduling during these windows avoids most access conflicts.